Low Carb Quiche Lorraine

 This low carb version doesn’t use a dough crust or a puff pastry crust because of the carbs.
 The replacement low carb pie crust is more like a short crust pastry and works wonderfully with the recipe.
 Although the traditional recipe doesn’t add any herbs or spices, I couldn’t help adding minced garlic to the recipe.
 I’ve also added a little sour cream, just in case the recipe wasn’t creamy enough.

 There are 2 methods for making the dough.
 One uses a food processor while the other method (featured in the video) zaps the cheese and butter in the microwave briefly until just soft but not melted.

 The food processor method dough will be firmer than the microwave method.
 The microwave method is the simplest and cleanest way to make your dough.
-To be honest, is the only method I use now but I am a bit of a lazy cook.
+To be honest, it’s the only method I use now but I am a bit of a lazy cook.